332808-gif/AIPredictionModel-TestScores/README.md

 # AIPredictionModel-TestScores
 An AI model with the purpose of predicting test scores using hours of sleep and studying.
+Predictions were nessasary